 Probably from our clients.
 We are on blogs and magazines and Youtube channels all day long perusing what they're into right now, and then figuring out how to get those brands onto their sites.
 We are constantly just flipping through all of our favorite blogs.

 What are some of your simplest daily pleasures?

-I think one of my favorite things is waking up in the morning--my boyfriend wakes up before me--and he immediately goes into the kitchen and puts on NPR.
-And so my favorite moment is going into the kitchen, having a beautiful breakfast already made for me and listening to NPR for about half an hour.
+I think one of my favorite things is waking up in the morning.
+My boyfriend wakes up before me, and he immediately goes into the kitchen and puts on NPR.
+My favorite moment is going into the kitchen, having a beautiful breakfast already made for me and listening to NPR for about half an hour.
 It's a really nice way to start the morning.

-I take ten minutes every morning--our bedroom window looks out onto a park--every morning, it doesn't even look like you're in New York.
-You look out the window and it's just trees.
-So I take a couple of minutes in the morning to kind of get into zen and look at the trees .
+I take ten minutes every morning – our bedroom window looks out onto a park – and look out the window and just stare at the trees.
+So I take a couple of minutes in the morning to kind of get into a zen space.